Flanders-Make-vzw/sparql-otfc/tutorial/README.md

 ### A.2: configure and run

+In this tutorial we will use the data in [samples.ttl](samples.ttl).
+This data is stored in [Turtle](https://www.w3.org/TR/turtle/) syntax, a textual representation of an [RDF](https://www.w3.org/RDF/) graph, and is expressed as triples consisting of a subject, predicate and object.
+To interrogate the data via the [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) query language, we will load it into a graph database, in this case an in-memory triple store at the sparql-otfc endpoint.

-1. In this tutorial we will use the data in [samples.ttl](samples.ttl) and host it in an in-memory triple store at the sparql-otfc endpoint.
-To do so, edit `config/default.json` and look for `sources`.
-Add to the configuration of the source named `playground` an `imports` array linking to the `samples.ttl` file as shown below.
-This will load the data in `samples.ttl` into the `playground` source.
+1. Edit `config/default.json` and look for `sources`.
+Add to the configuration of the source named `playground` an `imports` array linking to `samples.ttl` as shown below.
+This will load the data in [samples.ttl](samples.ttl) into the `playground` source such that it can be queried.
 ```json
 {
 	"type": "n3",